Duke of Edinburgh

 - Adventurous Journey

 The Gold award requires participation in a project away from home for at least five days.
 The purpose of the residential project is to develop social adaptability while working with others in an unfamiliar environment.
-It can be completed at any time after registering in the program.

 One of the great things about the Duke of Edinburgh’s Award is that you can accomplish it anywhere!
 The Duke of Edinburgh’s Award is an international program that operates in more than 45 countries.